ibnyusuf/esbmc-vampire-project/README.md

 It is necessary to run with option `--ir` since Vampire cannot handle bit vectors currently.
 It is also important to add option `--no-bounds-check` as other wise ESBMC adds extra assertions potentially within a loop unrolling.
 Currently, we cannot handle assertions within a loop (please view TODO list).
 The option `--output` is used to specify the name of a file to which SMT problems are written.
 At times it can be useful to add an `abort()` statement to ESBMC to stop execution at a particular point and inspect the content of this file.
 This allows us to analyse the data being passed from ESBMC to Vampire.

-So far, we have been using the main branch of Vampire to cary out tests.
-Calls to Vampire are carried via a system call as Vampire does not have a workign API currently.
+So far, we have been using the main branch of Vampire to carry out tests.
+Vampire is invoked via a system call as it does not have a working API currently.

 ## What is in this Repo